Islandora/documentation/docs/technical-documentation/rest-create.md

 **Other Note**: You **must** include some authentication credentials to say who you are and so Drupal can check if you are allowed to create this object.
 Otherwise you will receive a `401 Unauthorized` response.

-If you do provide credentials but don't have permission, you will recieve a `403 Forbidden` response.
+If you do provide credentials but don't have permission, you will receive a `403 Forbidden` response.

 You can find more information about [Authorization here](./using-rest-endpoints.md#authorization)